DavidHurta/edge-cloud/docs/overview.md

   - `ansible-galaxy collection install --requirements-file requirements.yaml`

 > [!TIP]
-> A [Dockerfile](../utils/host_dependencies/Dockerfile) exists for end-to-end testing, which contains all the needed dependencies and the required steps!
+> A [Dockerfile](../utils/host_dependencies/Dockerfile) exists for end-to-end testing, which contains the majority of the needed dependencies and the required steps!
 >
 > Note that the file does not clone the repository, thus, the repository needs to be cloned separately.
 >